 The first incident ended when a deputy fired a 40mm sponge round — made of hard plastic — that struck the right thigh of a man who refused to heed police commands and advanced with a knife.
 The man dropped the knife and was taken into custody and to a hospital for treatment.

-The second incident ended when an off-duty deputy was able to calm down a man with a traumatic brain injury who was brandishing a baseball bat in a neighborhood.
+The second incident ended when the off-duty deputy was able to calm down a man with a traumatic brain injury who was brandishing a baseball bat in a neighborhood filled with people.
 The man had already soaked a nearby car with gasoline but was unable to set it afire.